 At postgraduate level I teach on Greenspace Management and Special Project where my focus is on the Planning Management and Planning Design strands.
 I also contribute to Introduction to Planning.
 Previously I have taught Professional Practice and Site Planning for Housing amongst other subjects.

-Having held many administrative responsibilities over the years I am currently Chair of the Departmental Ethics Review Committee and a member of the Departmental Research and Knowledge Exchange Committee.
+Having held many administrative responsibilities over the years I am currently Director of Research and Chair of the Departmental Ethics Review Committee and a member of the Departmental Research and Knowledge Exchange Committee.
 I am a senior member of the Faculty of Social Sciences Student Review Committee, and a member of Appeals Committee of Senate; The University of Sheffield Women’s Network Steering Group and a small University wide group exploring Management across the University.

 2014: Japanese Society for the Promotion of Science (JSPS) Visiting Fellowship, hosted by Chiba University.